w3f/polkadot-wiki/docs/learn/learn-governance.md

 Majority Council - When agreement from only a simple majority of council members occurs, the referendum will need [**simple majority**](#adaptive-quorum-biasing) to pass.

-:::info Public vs. Council initiated Referenda
+:::info Public- vs. Council-initiated Referenda

 Public referenda must be agreed upon using a positive bias to mitigate attacks by malicious or ill-conceived proposals.
 Conversely, when a proposal is unanimously voted in favor by the council, it benefits from using the negative bias.
 We assume low turnout is less problematic if the council proposes a referendum.
 Also, the council members are elected by the community and have strong technical as well as functional knowledge about the system, and we assume solid justifications back changes proposed by the council.

 :::